Conveniently located to serve Newnan, Peachtree City and LaGrange

 LICHEN SIMPLEX (PRURIGO NODULE)

-– a single dome shaped translucent blue to white cyst which contains a clear viscous fluid.
+– a single dome-shaped translucent blue-to-white cyst that contains clear viscous fluid.
 Growths are usually located on the inner surface of the lower lip or the inside floor of the mouth.
 Mucoceles usually result from ruptured or obstructed oral salivary glands.
 Treatment is usually carried out with surgical removal.

 – refers to a benign mole that is encircled by a rim of white skin pigment.
 Halo nevi occur within the first 30 years of life.
 They can be associated with vitiligo and, rarely, malignant melanoma.
 No treatment is needed unless the mole “changes”.

 – Intradermal nevi are also benign raised growths but, unlike compound nevi, they do not usually have pigment and appear flesh-toned in color.
 Unless they are inflamed or irritated, their removal is usually considered cosmetic.

 – benign skin growth which is symmetrical and flat.
 Junctional nevi develop in the early growth years and may lose their pigment with time.
 Pregnancy can have the opposite effect and the growths may become darker and larger.
 Lesions can be removed with a laser.
 They should be monitored for itching, bleeding, or a change in color or size.

 – a benign growth consisting of two components.
 1. The dark spots or “Spilus” refers to the benign mole or nevus component while the 2. larger tan area is comprised of a lentigo simplex.
 This growth is seen in 3% of all patients.
 Though melanoma can rarely occur in a nevus spilus, no treatment is usually required.
 Lesions should be monitored for change.